-At the end of the day, Stories are largely all about building brand awareness and foster your relationship with your customers.
+At the end of the day, Stories are largely all about building brand awareness and fostering your relationship with your customers.

 That’s why you shouldn’t be worried about posting at optimal times, just create and share your stories consistently.

-Instead, you could try post 1 story every 2 days (or a bit more as your likings!) to slightly reminds your audience about your existence!
+Instead, you could try posting 1 story every 2 days (or a bit more as your liking!) to slightly reminds your audience about your existence!